tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

 <figure style="display: block; margin: 0 auto; max-width: 600px;">
   <a href="/assets/img/scalene-nn.png"><img style="max-width: 600px;" src="/assets/img/scalene-nn.png" /></a>
   <figcaption markdown="1">
-  Fig. 4 - A screenshot of the Scalene profiler's view of micrograd.
+  A screenshot of the Scalene profiler's view of micrograd.
 It looks like there is a lot of `Value` allocation and `self._prev` being a set could even be a leak somehow!
 You can especially see there are a lot of `+` and `*` operations because `__add__` and `__mul__` allocate a lot.